HemantRemanache/PixCap_Assignment/README.md

 Click on any one of the mesh, the color changes from default to red below the form, there is a botton named as bounce(animation), CLicking on this button would do the animation I used tween.js for this animation, however there were other solutions present on internet such as "https://medium.com/geekculture/learning-three-js-1-how-to-create-a-bouncing-ball-5f423a629e59" I decided to try by my own.
 I was not able to make this work out for 2nd bounce.
 Will work on it

-The result of this animation should roughly match the following video:(https://www.youtube.com/watch?v=a7oSbf8NiLw)

-Please implement this on a mesh in the scene e.g. a sphere, so that the animation can be viewed